nautical/Subhunter/README.md

 The JSON output includes the following fields:
 - `target`: The domain being scanned
 - `cname`: The CNAME record (if available)
+- `ip`: The IP address the domain resolves to (for potential takeover candidates)
 - `service`: The service name (if identified)
 - `vulnerable`: Boolean indicating if the domain is vulnerable to takeover
 - `error`: Boolean indicating if an error occurred
 - `error_message`: Description of the error (if any)
+- `reason`: Explanation of why the domain is considered vulnerable

 ### Demo (Added fake fingerprint for POC):